kbzh2558/Dashboard_Visualization_on_Yelp/README.md

 ## Citation

-For references and further details, consult the full report included in this repository.
+For references and further details, please take a look at the full report included in this repository.